Roshpdl/codepath-prework-RoshanPoudel/README.md

 ## MYFIRSTANDROIDAPPLICATION

 ### App Description
-One of the coolest app ever made.
+One of the coolest apps ever made.
 Hehe!

 ### App Walk-through